gpageot/JenkinsUE4/Documentation/SETUP.md

 This document describe steps to have the engine, perforce and Jenkins setup in order to run the Jenkins pipelines of this project.

+A lot of this only apply if you want to be able to change the engine source code.

+In this setup the engine source code will also be uploaded to your perforce.

+But if you don't need to change the engine source, you can only upload your project to perforce, and directly use UE4 from the EpicGameLauncher.

+In that case make sure to use the pipeline "CompileNoEngineMods"

 ## Preparation

 You will need a lot of disk space during that setup, at least 40GB for the engine files.
 (Without taking into account space on the perforce server, and your project(s) files)